 With clear goals, you avoid getting bogged down in unnecessary details and keep the review time focused.

 One of the biggest mistakes I see in pipeline reviews is spending too much time on subjective opinions instead of hard data.
-That’s why it’s essential to bring objective data into the conversation.
+That’s why it’s essential to bring objective data into the conversation, which can easily be achieved with a solid pipeline review template.
 Your Deal Insights or pipeline dashboard should give you a bird's-eye view of your entire pipeline.
 In a single glance, you should see:

 This combination of conversation intelligence (how often and in what way you’ve engaged) with revenue intelligence (the projected deal value and stage) means you have all the insights you need in one place.
 No more wasting time cross-referencing different systems or asking reps for updates.
 With everything centralized, you can dive into structured, data-driven reviews.